embl-cba/band/CONTRIBUTING.md

 First of all, thank you so much for considering to contribute to BAND!!!
 We really appreciate all kinds of contributions:
-If you find problems using BAND or have an idea how to improve it, please consider [opening an issue][main-repo-issues].
+If you find problems using BAND or have an idea how to improve it, please consider [main-repo-issues].
 In case you consider contributing code to BAND, the following guide should get you started!